susji/lilmon/README.md

 ## Does lilmon do alerting?

-No. It's intended purpose is to record numeric values and display them with a bare bones UI.
+No. Its intended purpose is to record numeric values and display them with a bare bones UI.
 However, as everything is recorded into a SQLite database, a different program can easily follow the metrics and do alerting based on that.

+## Will lilmon have a configuration UI?

+No.

+## The graphs look terrible!

+Yes.
+I'll probably make them less terrible in future.

+## Will lilmon support monitoring more than one machine?

+As all lilmon metrics are just columns in a SQLite table, they can be transferred outside their host of origin with relative ease.
+It's just not something I'm especially interested in.

 ## Warning